 The Percy Grainger Museum

-Universities play an important part in sharing the history of the city and hidden amongst those academic walls of Melbourne University, are a host of smaller attractions, open to the general public.
+Hidden amongst the academic walls of Melbourne University, are a host of smaller attractions, open to the general public.
 One of them is the Percy Grainger Museum, arguably Melbourne’s most underrated cultural attraction.

 Percy Grainger, born in Brighton 1882, was a composer of classical music, particularly famous for the translation and interpretation of folk songs that had yet to be transcribed.
 The most famous of these ‘Country Gardens’ and ‘Irish Tune from County Derry’ are two tunes that everyone knows, even if they don’t know that they knows.